 If your family loves the water, choose your favorite beach and spend a week at the beach.
 Building sandcastles, splashing in the waves, and searching for seashells are fun beach activities.

-In addition to going to the beach, you can go to a movie or enjoy a ice cream after dinner one night.
+In addition to going to the beach, you can go to a movie or enjoy ice cream after dinner one night.
 It’s always nice to take long walks at sunset (and get some great family pictures at sunset).

 Explore Mammoth Cave